Author: Tosh Lubek Published: 5th September 2018

 The old “hairy” woolen type of blankets can be picked up quite cheaply in many charity shops.
 A single layer attached to a concrete block wall, or drywall, will be quite effective.

 Hanging blankets don’t look pretty, but you won’t be pointing your camera at them.
 If you can’t find cheap old blankets, try packing or moving blankets.
-You can get them here from Amazon.
+You can get them here fromOpens in a new tab.
+Amazon.

 Muslin backdrop: I have recorded countless videos with a plain wall as a backdrop.
 But I’ve also found using a muslin or cotton backdrop cloth not only improves the look of the background but also introduces an extra way of reducing reverberation in a room.
 The soft muslin cloth helps to prevent sound reflections but also helps with diffusion by introducing a step in the flat wall surface.